jcarter2010/Meringue/README.md

 # Merengue
-A Raspberry Pi/Linux/Windows (even though it looks pretty ugly on Windows)/Mac (maybe?
-I haven't tested it yet) Text Editor
+A Raspberry Pi/Linux Text Editor

+THIS WILL NOT WORK ON WINDOWS AND MIGHT NOT ON MAC I HAVEN'T TESTED THAT YET SO USE IT ON A LINUX MACHINE

 Keep in mind, this is still in its very early stages and very much a work in progress.
 There will be a lot of bugs, just giving you fair warning.